-At St. Bonaventure School, we are a community of learners who integrate Catholic ideals into all school subjects.
-As a team, we strive to help individuals develop as Christians by providing an INSPIRED learning environment that reflects: being a life long learner, feeling safe, knowing God's love, and realizing the self-worth and unique gifts of all so each person is included and nurtured.
+At St. Bonaventure School, we are a community of learners who integrate Catholic faith into all school subjects.
+We strive to help individuals develop as Christians by providing an INSPIRED learning environment that reflects: being a lifelong learner, feeling safe, knowing God's love, and realizing the self-worth and unique gifts of all so each person is included and nurtured.
 We serve the Clareview community in northeast Edmonton drawing students from Hairsine, Bannerman, Kirkness, Fraser and Clareview Campus.

 At St. Bonaventure School, we are a community of learners who live Catholic ideals in all we do at our school.
 As a team, we strive to help individuals develop as Christians by providing an inspired to learn, safe, loving, and supportive environment where the self-worth and unique gifts of all are accepted and nurtured.

 To nurture a community of dedicated learners and faithful followers of Jesus Christ within a caring Catholic atmosphere.
 Strategies using: Learning, Catholic Identity, People, Community and Resources.